 16 April 2014 by Anna Staford

-The most common reason why a Travel Insurance Claim would be rejected is due to the policy holder being hopelessly intoxicated or under the influence of drugs when the accident or injury occurred, meaning most Insurance policies would not pay for the cost of subsequent medical and associated costs, these would include cover for missed flights Home and Repatriation.
+The most common reason why a travel insurer has insurance claims rejected is due to the policy holder being hopelessly intoxicated or under the influence of drugs when the accident or injury occurred, meaning most insurance policies would not pay for the cost of subsequent medical and associated costs, these would include cover for missed flights home and repatriation.

-Keeping up to date on the necessary vaccinations is also a must for exotic traveller, please check with – www.gov.uk/knowbeforeyougo for current and up to date information and any restrictions of travel to certain Countries.
+Keeping up to date on the necessary vaccinations is also a must for exotic traveller, please check with FOC's advice for current and up to date information and any restrictions of travel to certain countries.